Cuba-focused closed-end fund rallies in wake of Castro's death

-Thomas Herzfeld, who manages the $39.1-million (31.49 million pounds) Herzfeld Caribbean Basin fund (CUBA.O), said in an interview that he saw the President-elect's message as "the start of negotiations."
+Thomas Herzfeld, who manages the $39.1-million Herzfeld Caribbean Basin fund, said in an interview that he saw the President-elect's message as "the start of negotiations."

 "He's the consummate businessman and it sounds to me like he expects the Cuban government to make some changes, but I don't see him reversing what Obama did," he said.